 4. Track Policy Changes

-- Stamp duty exemption timelines
+• stamp duty exemption timelines

 The Bottom Line

-A strong Ringgit improves Malaysia’s macro story.
+A stronger Ringgit improves Malaysia’s economic outlook.

 FAQs